 Propping or otherwise preventing security doors from closing securely presents a serious safety risk to the building and is prohibited.
 Similarly, opening security doors for unknown persons puts all residents at risk.
-Residents must also only enter and exit the building through the main lobby.
+Residents must also only enter and exit St. Joseph's Hall through the main lobby, and Trinity Hall through the Main Lobby or rear entrance.
 Any action which compromises building security is subject to judicial sanction or removal from housing.